 The installations make up a year-long public exhibition at the Science Museum, London and can be interacted with by anyone, anywhere at chromeweblab.com.

-In September 2012 we collaborated on a number of high tech interactives for the Google WebLab Exhibition, and Paragon built a number of major exhibits using technology developed by Google; these included eight ‘Sketch-bots’, which enables a visitor to have their photo taken and then have their portrait drawn by a robot arm in sand; a giant 6m long ‘Data Tracer’ 3D map of the world, which links seamlessly to an interactive projection and enables a visitor to perform an image search and follow their search’s journey across the globe; twenty-three interactive podiums housing touchscreens and ‘Lab Tag Explorers’, where visitors can collect their Lab Tag to store, access and download the things they did during their time in exploring WebLab.
+In September 2012 we collaborated closely with Tellart, the lead concept and design group, on a series of high tech interactives for the Google WebLab Exhibition.
+Paragon built a number of major exhibits using technology developed by Tellart for Google.
+These included eight ‘Sketch-bots’, which enables a visitor to have their photo taken and then have their portrait drawn by a robot arm in sand; a giant 6m long ‘Data Tracer’ 3D map of the world, which links seamlessly to an interactive projection and enables a visitor to perform an image search and follow their search’s journey across the globe; twenty-three interactive podiums housing touchscreens and ‘Lab Tag Explorers’, where visitors can collect their Lab Tag to store, access and download the things they did during their time in exploring WebLab.

 All these exhibits were designed developed and constructed to integrate a high level of computer, engineering and AV hardware developed by Google.
 The contemporary structures and housings were constructed of aluminium, steel, Urethane and Corian Solid Surfacing, which utilised our cutting edge in-house facilities and showcased our staffs expertise in the forming and fabrication of these materials.